Kerr isolated horizon revisited: Caustic-free congruence and adapted tetrad: The non-twisting tetrad

 For this reason, we instead follow the procedure of~\cite{Kubiznak-2009}, which is based on earlier works \cite{Marck-1983S, Marck-1983P, Kamran-1986} and generalizes them, and which directly leads to the following parallel-propagated vector fields:

 where the term in parentheses can be understood as the parallel propagator operator.
-The scalar field $\Kr$ is required to satisfy, see~\cite{Kubiznak-2009}, \footnote{We deliberately choose the opposite sign on the right hand side, in comparison to~\cite{Kubiznak-2009}; the rationale for this will become clear below.}
+The scalar field $\Kr$ is required to satisfy, see~\cite{Kubiznak-2009}, \footnote{We deliberately choose the opposite sign on the right-hand side, in comparison to~\cite{Kubiznak-2009}; the rationale for this will become clear below.}

 so that